Karawkz/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > 'ls' - looks at the folder you are in, and then "lists" the files and fold\
+ers inside it
+'ls -a' - also lists the files and directories starting with a dot
+'ls -l' - lists all contents of a directory in long format
+'ls -t' - orders files and directories by the time they were last modified 'ls -lh' - lists long format with readable file size 'ls -lah' - lists long format including hidden files with readable file size 'ls -Glp' - lists in long format enabling colorised output with '/' after each filename if the file is a directory 'man ls' - where to find out everything

 ---
 ### Q3.
 More List Files in Unix

-Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:
+'Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > 'ls -q', 'ls -r', 'ls -S', 'ls -A', 'ls -h'
+I don't find this particularly exhilarating but okay...

 ---